Remove Nudes

 Reporting NCII Content on Bing

 Microsoft has recognized the devastating impact of intimate image abuse since 2015 and, over time, has taken steps to protect victims of the crime on their platforms.
-Microsoft’s Bing was the first search engine to partner with StopNCII.org, a tool to prevent and report image-based sexual abuse, in 2024.
+Microsoft’s Bing was the first search engine to partner with StopNCII.org, a tool to prevent and report Sextortion or image-based sexual abuse, in 2024.
 The company also has a centralized reporting portal for victims to report content or conduct that violates Microsoft’s policies regarding intimate content shared without consent.
 There are three steps to reporting non-consensual intimate imagery on Microsoft.

 1. Visit “Report a Concern” to start the form.